DannyBoyNYC/6-D3-radar-chart/readme.md

 The labels are very helpful, but they're a little hard to read on top of our grid lines.

 Add a `<rect>` behind our labels that's the same color as the background of our page.
-We'll need to add this code before we draw our tickLabels and after our gridCircles, since SVG stacks elements in the order we draw them.
+We'll need to add this code _before we draw our tickLabels and after our gridCircles_, since SVG stacks elements in the order we draw them.

 ```js
 const tickLabelBackgrounds = temperatureTicks.map((d) => {